adamchel/stitch-js-sdk/stitch_sdks.rst

   The MongoDB Stitch backend-as-a-service backend server.

 Client SDK
-  A software library for a particular language or platform that provides access to MongoDB Stitch services made available by the Stitch HTTP client API.
+  A software library for a particular language or platform that provides access to MongoDB Stitch functionality made available by the Stitch HTTP client API.

 Client App ID
   The unique identification string required by clients to access their application and its services.